justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/13 - AltServer.md

     docker volume rm lib_cache
     ```
     Then you'll have to start from Step 5 of "Installation" and do "Configuration" again.
 Before doing the Configuration steps again, you should probably search in your device settings for "Clear Trusted Computers" and clear it.

+- Unfortunately, updating your device may break your setup and you'll have to start from Step 5 of "Installation" and do "Configuration" again.
 ## Sources
 * https://gist.github.com/jschiefner/95a22d7f4803e7ad32a95b0f3aa655dc
 * https://github.com/libimobiledevice/libplist